Rock-Lake/exit-exam/C++/Expression.md

 | Assignment    |                | =, +=,-=, \*=, /= ,%= |
 If the operators are in the same precedence, then the operation is performed right-to-left.

-When evaluating an [[#^e1dedc|arithmetic expression]] of values with different data types, the program implicitly converts one datatype to another for easier execution; this is called *implicit type coercion*.
+When evaluating an [[#^e1dedc|arithmetic expression]] of values with different data types, also known as *mixed expressions*, the program implicitly converts one datatype to another for easier execution; this is called *implicit type coercion*.
 To avoid implicit type conversion, C++ provides explicit type conversion through a cast operator.
 The cast operator, also known as type casting can be written as `static_cast<dataTypeName(expression)` ^2439e5

 In addition to basic operators, some C++ libraries [[overload]] symbols to perform special actions.
 The most used are `<<`, referred to as *stream insertion operator* and `>>` known as *stream extraction operator* ^b761c5